Braves new world, a first-time tourney title

 The Braves won their first-ever Missouri Valley Conference women’s basketball championship and secured their first-ever berth in the NCAA tourney field Sunday with a 78-70 victory over determined, but short-handed Drake in the title game at the TaxSlayer Center.

-“This has been our goal since day one,’’ Gorski said.
+“This has been our goal since Day 1,’’ Gorski said.
 “We’ve got that trophy and it’s coming back to Peoria.’’

 Because of COVID-19 issues, the second-seeded Bulldogs dressed only eight players for the championship game and were without head coach Jennie Baranczyk and two of the program’s three assistant coaches.